-iv) Connect the input event and the output event (The data in the input event can come from any Ingestion, Readers or shared events).
+iv) Connect the input event and the output event (The data in the input event can come from any Ingestion, Readers, or shared events).

 - v) Click the dragged Split component to get the component properties tabs below. - vi) Basic Information: It is the default tab to open for the Split Component while configuring the component. - a.
 Select an Invocation type from the drop-down menu to confirm the running mode of the reader component.
 Select 'Real-Time' or 'Batch' from the drop-down menu. - b.
 Deployment Type: It displays the deployment type for the component.
-This field comes pre-selected. - c.
+This field comes preselected. - c.
 Container Image Version: It displays the image version for the docker container.
-This field comes pre-selected.
+This field comes pre-selected. - d.
+Failover Event: Select a failover Event from the drop-down menu.

-- vii) Open the 'Meta Information' tab and fill all the connection-specific details for the Notification Writer. - a.
-Fill the Regular Expression by which the data gets split (E.g., Comma (,) is used as the Regular Expression in the below given image). - b.
+vii) Open the 'Meta Information' tab and fill all the connection-specific details for the Notification Writer.

+- a.
+Fill the Regular Expression by which the data gets split (E.g., Comma (,) is used as the Regular Expression in the below-given image). - b.
 Column Name- Provide the input column name. - c.
 New Columns- Provide Output columns name separated by a comma.
 These output columns get created after transformation. - d.
 Provide Default Value in the given field. - e.
-To perform multiple Split transformation actions, click the 'Add New Row' option and follow the above steps. - f.
+To perform multiple Split transformation actions, click the 'Add New Row' option, and follow the above steps. - f.
 Enable the 'Keep Original Column' option to keep the original column.